hyphanet/plugin-WebOfTrust/STYLE.md

   yet.
   It is valid to document such things as `FIXME` in the code and have the `Remaining work:` section tell that the FIXMEs which have been added by the branches need to be resolved.

+- If you used a website as documentation for obtaining info on how to do what the commit does then please include a link in the commit message.
+  Specify it as: `Source: https://...` or `See: ...`.